MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 ## Run multiple configurations as a single job

-A resource estimation job consist of two types of job parameters: [target parameters](xref:microsoft.quantum.overview.resources-estimator#target-parameters), that is qubit model, QEC schemes, and error budget; and, optionally, operation arguments, that is arguments that can be passed to the QIR program.
+A resource estimation job consist of two types of job parameters: [**target parameters**](xref:microsoft.quantum.overview.resources-estimator#target-parameters), that is qubit model, QEC schemes, and error budget; and, optionally, **operation arguments**, that is arguments that can be passed to the QIR program.
 The Azure Quantum Resource Estimator allows you to submit jobs with multiple configuration of job parameters, or multiple *items*, as a single job to avoid rerunning multiple jobs on the same quantum program.
 This is also known as *batching*.

 One item consists of one configuration of job parameters, that is one configuration of target parameters and operation arguments.
 Several items are represented as an array of job parameters.